 Throughout the project execution and management stage, consider where you have repetitive work.
 Later in the mapping process, you can start to determine how to combine your steps.
 The project work is likely one of the most important stages where you can implement automation and more streamlined, efficient workflows.

-Once your project is over, it’s time to offboard and collect client feedback.
+Once your project is over, it’s time to collect client feedback and determine how to best manage the relationship moving forward.
 Consider these types of activities as part of the project closure stage: